mikemcfarlane/Code_sprints/README.md

 Code_sprints
 ============

-This is my repo for my twice weekly code sprints.
+This is my repo for my weekly code sprints.

 Objectives:
 - Work in a more Agile way.
 - Learn new coding, robotic and algorithmic techniques.
+- 2 sprints per week if possible.

 Potential Outputs:
 - Refactor existing project code.